Vremya: Coverage during the last days of the USSR

-In 1987 the program logo appeared for the first time in its studio.
+In 1987, the program logo appeared for the first time in its studio.
 1988 saw a big change for the newscast as its studios featured picture backdrops for the first time, and debuted a new logo, with a styled letter В in a box (this was the year of its 20th anniversary).
 On 19 August 1991 it showed pictures of the impending coup d'etat in Moscow for the first time, albeit in the new styled studios which opened in 1990.

 Vremya covered highlights of the March 1989 elections for the Congress of People's Deputies of the Soviet Union and the sessions of the Congress in Moscow, making interviews with its leadership and deputies.

 Transition

 The last Soviet-era Vremya newscast was broadcast on 27 August 1991 and replaced with another news programme known as TV-Inform (ru: ТВ-Информ) the following day.
-The closure was due to pressure from RSFSR President Boris Yeltsin claiming that the programme was "too tied to the CPSU", but according to the news anchors themselves it was due to CT USSR being forced to lay off a large number of their staff which were said to be KGB agents.
+The closure was owing to pressure from RSFSR President Boris Yeltsin, claiming that the programme was "too tied to the CPSU", but according to the news anchors themselves it was due to CT USSR being forced to lay off a large number of their staff who were conjectured to be KGB agents.
 When the USSR dissolved in December that year, the programme, now Novosti Ostankino, changed broadcasters from Soviet Central Television to the new 1st channel Ostankino and 4th channel Ostankino.
 During the network's name change to ORT-1 (Public Russian Television-1, Russian: Общественное Российское Телевидение) in April 1995, and Ostankino 4's earlier 1994 reformatting into NTV, the newscast was integrated as part of the Novosti ITA brand of newscasts with the 9pm edition being the flagship.

 Vremya resumed broadcasting on 16 December 1994, in time to report on the looming conflict in Chechenya.
 The format was then changed to that of a single-presenter one, but the dual-presenter one was kept for special editions of the program, and was even incorporated into the newscast's 1995-99 opening sequence.
 Special New Year's Day openers debuted in 1998, in celebration of the program's 30th anniversary.

-On 1 January 2018 the program celebrated its 50th anniversary.
+On 1 January 2018, the program celebrated its 50th anniversary.
 Russian President Vladimir Putin visited the studio and congratulated the staff for the occasion.